andrewskyboss/milestone-project-02/README.md

 - The images used in this project were obtained from the [Megapixl resources](https://www.megapixl.com)
 - Icons [Font Awesome](https://fontawesome.com/v4.7.0/)
-- SVG icons were created by me
+- SVG icons - self-made on Adobe Illustrator
+- Image optimisation - self-made on Adobe Photoshop

 ### Code Snippets and Tutorials